Philadelphia, PA

 Hager & Price

 Hager does not discuss this design other than to place its introduction in 1908 in his date table; he does include it in his catalog.
 Examples from Jung Brewing of Milwaukee; Aurora Brewing of Aurora, IL; Knapstein Brewing of New London, WI; and Oconto Brewing of Oconto, WI show up most frequently.
 Almost all examples are from breweries with an odd water or liquor company in the mix.
-Prices vary widely with less common breweries demanding fairly strong prices and more common one far less.
+Prices vary widely with less common breweries demanding fairly strong prices and more common one far less; prices for more common breweries range from the low to mi triple figures, while rarer breweries reach the low four figures.